MityaWasTaken/Introspective-C/file_interpretter/README.md

-# compiler
+# File Interpretter
-not technocally a compiler. but for the sake of differentiating stuff, i'll just call this a compiler
+The interpretter for reading the Introspective-C in a given file.
+See example in the example directory